 Skip to main content

-This quickstart walks you through deploying XPayLabs on your own server and making your first collection order.
-By the end, you’ll have a running payment gateway and a working test collection.
+Deploy XPayLabs with Docker Compose and create your first collection order in under 15 minutes.
+By the end of this guide, you’ll have a running crypto payment gateway on your own infrastructure with a working test collection.

 Prerequisites